Thomas Kendall: Chile and Australia, 1825–1832

-The Kendall family remained living in the Bay of Islands until 1825, when he accepted a position as clergyman at the British consulate at Valparaiso, Chile.
+The Kendall family remained living in the Bay of Islands until 1825, when he accepted a position as clergyman at the British consulate at Valparaíso, Chile.
 This job did not last, and his family settled in New South Wales, where he obtained a grant of 1280 acre, including large stands of red cedar at Yackungarrah Creek, Yatte Yattah.
 His son Thomas Surfleet Kendall acquired the neighbouring farm.
 He bought the cutter Brisbane.

 In the decade after Hongi Hika died and Kendall left in 1825, widescale conversion of Māori to Christianity occurred.
 Kendall attempted to continue his work on the Māori language in Australia, having drafted a substantially improved Māori grammar, but Marsden prevented its publication.

 Thomas Kendall died in 1832 when the Brisbane sank with all hands off Cape St. George (some 200km south of Sydney) while bringing wood and cheese from his farm to market.